azadey/rn-food-order/README.md

-# rn-food-order
+# React Native Meal Information App
-React native food order app for demo
+React native meal information on ingredients and steps to remake the meal.